Reena9999/JAVA/LAB 4/README.md

 Lab 4
 Create a new folder, 'Lab 4', in your repository to hold today's program, README.md.

-Todays Program

 Write a JAVA Menu driven program that does the following:
 You can ONLY have the below variables as global variables
 Account Number
 Account Holder Name
 Account Balance

-You MUST have the below as functions
+*You MUST have the below as functions*
 To initialize the customer
 To deposit money
 To withdraw money
 To print the transactions
 To print account summary

-Your menu will have the following operations once the customer is created
+*Your menu will have the following operations once the customer is created*
 To deposit money
 To withdraw money
 To print the transactions
 To print account summary
-You need to draw a flowchart and structure your results and program description, and other details in README.md.
-Before working on the code, write the logic (algorithm/flowchart) in your observation note.

 **OUTPUT**
 Enter your full Name: Reena